2016–17 Atlanta Hawks season

 The 2016–17 Atlanta Hawks season was the 68th season of the franchise in the National Basketball Association (NBA) and the 49th in Atlanta.

 The Hawks finished the regular season with a 43–39 record, securing the 5th seed.
 In the playoffs, they faced off against the Washington Wizards in the First Round, where they lost in six games.

 This was the first season since the 2006–07 season that All-Star center Al Horford was not on the Atlanta roster, as he joined the Boston Celtics during the summer.
-Also, this was the last time until 2021 that the Hawks would make the playoffs.
+It was the last time until 2021 that the Hawks would make the playoffs.